The evolution of educational innovation

 The original idea from PLATO expanded in the early 80's when The Learning Manager (TLM) was released which expanded the number of institutional user roles to include assistants and administrators.
 It was used extensively at schools located in Canada.
 As momentum grew, a series of programs and devices were developed and implemented worldwide.
 In 1984 the University of California San Diego created the Intercultural Learning Network which linked California with schools in Japan, Israel, and Mexico in the first online learning circle.
 A few years later, NKI Distance Education in Norway begins its first online distance education courses through its self-developed Learning Management System (LMS).

 As the idea of an interconnected world began to materialize, a young British engineer working at CERN in Switzerland named Tim Berners-Lee proposed an in-house document sharing system which he described as a "web of notes with links," ultimately coining the term the World Wide Web.
-Last week on March 11, 2014 the world celebrated the 25th anniversary of this innovative system that transformed how we communicate and interact with the world around us.
+On March 11, 2019 the world celebrated the 30th anniversary of this innovative system that transformed how we communicate and interact with the world around us.

 With "www" officially on its way to becoming a prefix to a virtually endless number of future websites, others began to build upon the concept.
 In 1991 Johndan Johnson-Eilola envisions a very specific device called "The Smart Board" that provides a 72 inch, rear projection, touchscreen, intelligent whiteboard surface for work.
 In his book Datacloud: Toward a New Theory of Online Work, Johnson-Eilola explains how the system offers an information space that allows students to engage in active collaboration and describes the work produced through it as dynamic and contingent.